-[ENVE 332] METEOROLOGY AND AIR QUALITY MODELS
+[ENVE 332] METEOROLOGY AND CLIMATE CHANGE

 Introduction and the structure of the atmosphere. •Heat and Radiation in the atmosphere. •The role of Temperature-Stability-Sensors for monitoring. •Moisture Evaporation and Transpiration. •The water in the atmosphere.
-Precipitation. •Thermodynamic diagrams. •Wind and atmospheric pressure. •Local winds and circulation. •Air masses and fronts.
-Meteorological Prognosis. •Climate change.
+Precipitation. •Thermodynamic diagrams. •Wind and atmospheric pressure. •Local winds and circulation. •Air masses and fronts. • Climate and Climate Classification • Climate change. • Climate change adaptation and mitigation technologies • Climate change risk management. • Resilience.